top of page

 • Understand where actions live and why

+This isn’t because the system is simple.
+Healthcare systems are not simple.
 It’s because the system matches the user’s mental model.

 The hidden tax of training-heavy systems

 Every clinician and staff member already has a workflow in their head.
+They know:

 • What they look for first